Consumer behavior in marketing

-This type of purchasing behavior demonstrates little brand loyalty.
+This type of consumer buying behavior demonstrates little brand loyalty.
 For low cost products, with little consumer involvement.
-Purchased almost automatically - you buy your bag of sugar, bread, toilet paper, beans.
+Purchased automatically - you buy your bag of sugar, bread, toilet paper, beans.
 No research is done.
 Information is received through TV ads, newspapers, etc., creating brand familiarity.

 Variety seeking buying behavior

-- Personal - deals with consumers interests and opinions, and can be affected by their demographic
+- Personal factors - deals with consumers interests and opinions, and can be affected by their demographic

-- Psychological - based on perceptions and attitudes
+- Psychological factors - based on perceptions and attitudes

-- Social - peer groups, family, socio-economic classes, social media
+- Social focus - peer and focus groups, family, socio-economic classes, social media

 Let’s dig deeper...

 Influences on consumer behavior.

 A good marketing campaign will persuade consumers to buy your product.
 Find the right marketing message, and you can convince consumers to change brands, upgrade to a more expensive product, bulk buy.

 The IBM Institute for Business Value found that 72% of top performing brands are customer focused.
 Listening to and understanding what drives consumers to shop with a particular brand is the only way you’ll develop a product that sells.
 A customer-centric brand activates the voice of the customer, and listens.
 Anticipating customer needs, helping solve their pain points, winning brand loyalists and advocates.